tanngoc93/wordpress-stack/README.md

 # WordPress + MariaDB + Redis + Traefik on Docker Swarm

-This guide explains how to prepare the host, define environment variables, create overlay networks, set permissions, and deploy the `database`, `traefik`, and `wordpress` stacks (with prefix `wpstack__`).
+This guide is a batteries-included recipe for running multiple WordPress sites on Docker Swarm: Swarm gives you multi-node scheduling and self-healing, Traefik handles HTTPS + routing automatically via labels, and the Dockerized MariaDB/Redis/WordPress services keep your app portable and reproducible.
+You’ll prep the host, wire up env vars, networks, and permissions, then deploy the `database`, `traefik`, and `wordpress` stacks (prefix `wpstack__`).

 Quick flow (clickable steps):
 1) [Prepare server & clone repo](#1-prepare-the-server-and-clone-this-repo)